 If so desired, it is appropriate for a student involved in the conduct process to bring an advisor who can offer support.
-The advisor must be a member of the College community, and the College does not permit legal counsel to attend disciplinary meetings.
-The one exception to this is for cases involving sexual misconduct.
-In those cases, a student may bring anyone they desire to act in the role of an advisor.
+The advisor must be a member of the College community, and the College does not permit legal counsel to attend disciplinary meetings except for cases related to sexual misconduct (see MICA's Equal Opportunity, Harassment, and Nondiscrimination policy) .
 The student involved is responsible for presenting their own information, and therefore advisors are not permitted to speak or to participate directly in any disciplinary conference or hearing.